3society/Army-Manager/README.md

 	- /suffix - removes a suffix saved in the database
 - /login - choose to quickly login to the game without loading anything.
 This is still early, and will only help for quick daily rewards in-game, like the gear of doom.

+More information can be found in the program.

 # Old Version
 ## GrimArmyLoader